bevy-cheatbook/bevy-cheatbook/src/programming/states.md

 {{#include ../code/src/basics.rs:state-push-pop}}
 ```

-(using `set` as shown before replaces the active state at the top of the stack)
+(using `.set` as shown before replaces the active state at the top of the stack)

 ## Known Pitfalls and Limitations